 The stone makes a good elixir too.
-It can boost the natural cleansing process of the liver, help overcome constipation and improve the oxygen absorption in the respiratory system.
-Chest related problems like emphysema, a low immune system and calcium deficiencies can also be handled with blue calcite.
+It can boost the natural cleansing process of the liver, help overcome constipation and improve oxygen absorption in the respiratory system.
+Chest-related problems like emphysema, a low immune system and calcium deficiencies can also be handled with blue calcite.

 Blue calcite is fragile and even mild acids like vinegar can ruin it.
 For this reason, you can only use mild soaps – if truly necessary – or just plain water.
 Stay away from all kinds of tools that can damage it, as it can be easily scratched.
 A soft cloth is ideal.
 You can also use a soft toothbrush – try to remove dirt buildups on jewelry with mild movements.